 We take all cases of bullying very seriously.
-Bullying can be reported to any member of staff and we have a teacher who has special responsibility for dealing with bullying issues.
+Bullying can be reported to any member of staff and we also have a designated member of staff who has special responsibility for dealing with bullying issues.
 Older pupils help us with preventing bullying.
-More information can be found on the home page of our web site.
 Each pupil has a tutor that they can talk to and a Head of Year and Assistant Head of Year who is available to talk through any problems that may arise in school.
 Reddish Vale have a very strong culture of Pastoral Support and Safeguarding, please see our Safeguarding section of our website and our Safeguarding Policy.

 How is my child kept safe?

-There is a named person with responsibility for safeguarding and she is helped by an assistant.
+Mr Whoriskey if the Designated Lead in school for safeguarding.
+Ms Vivante is our Safeguarding Officer.
 Keeping all our pupils safe is very important to us.
 There is more information on the home page of our website.